canonical/operator/README.md

 Comparing scenario tests with `Harness` tests:

 - Harness exposes an imperative API: the user is expected to call methods on the Harness driving it to the desired state, then verify its validity by calling charm methods or inspecting the raw data.
+In contrast, Scenario is declarative.
+You fully specify an initial state, an execution context and an event, then you run the charm and inspect the results.
 - Harness instantiates the charm once, then allows you to fire multiple events on the charm, which is breeding ground for subtle bugs.
 Scenario tests are centered around testing single state transitions, that is, one event at a time.
   This ensures that the execution environment is as clean as possible (for a unit test).
 - Harness maintains a model of the juju Model, which is a maintenance burden and adds complexity.
 Scenario mocks at the level of hook tools and stores all mocking data in a monolithic data structure (the State), which makes it more lightweight and portable.
-- TODO: Scenario can mock at the level of hook tools.
-Decoupling charm and context allows us to swap out easily any part of this flow, and even share context data across charms, codebases, teams...

 # Writing scenario tests

 A scenario test consists of three broad steps:

 - **Arrange**:
+    - declare the context
     - declare the input state
     - select an event to fire
 - **Act**:
-    - run the state (i.e. obtain the output state)
+    - run the context (i.e. obtain the output state, given the input state and the event)
-    - optionally, use pre-event and post-event hooks to get a hold of the charm instance and run assertions on internal APIs
 - **Assert**:
     - verify that the output state (or the delta with the input state) is how you expect it to be
     - verify that the charm has seen a certain sequence of statuses, events, and `juju-log` calls
+    - optionally, you can use a context manager to get a hold of the charm instance and run assertions on internal APIs and the internal state of the charm and operator framework.

-The most basic scenario is the so-called `null scenario`: one in which all is defaulted and barely any data is available.
+The most basic scenario is one in which all is defaulted and barely any data is available.
 The charm has no config, no relations, no networks, no leadership, and its status is `unknown`.

 With that, we can write the simplest possible scenario test: